emon535/PersonalWebsite/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Personal Website

-## Available Scripts
+My Personal website made with ReactJS.

-In the project directory, you can run:
+if you want to run the project in your machine, please follow

 ### `npm start`